Monitoring Blood Sugar and Ketones

 Blood sugar (glucose) is checked using a device called a blood-glucose meter or glucometer.
 A small drop of blood (usually from a pricked finger) is placed in the glucometer.
 The device shows the blood sugar level.
 It is measured in milligrams per deciliter of blood (mg/dl).

-These readings show how well blood sugar is controlled in response to diet, exercise and insulin.
+Blood glucose readings show how well blood sugar is controlled in response to diet, exercise and insulin.
 Glucose readings should be recorded in a log (diary or notebook).
 You should review them regularly with a health care professional.

 Blood glucose can be reported in two ways.
 Sometimes it is reported as the amount of glucose in a sample of whole blood.
 In this case, the red blood cells take up space and slightly dilute the sample.
 You also can get a reading of the amount of glucose in a sample of plasma.
 (Plasma is whole blood with all of the cells removed.)